WHOMP! The Dryer Smacks Shut And I Turn Around

 Really, you NEED to make a big impression using condemnation and/or shaming to keep her from doing it again?
 You can’t just put the scissors out of reach??

-You know, overreacting has now cost you the opportunity to instruct your daughter on obedience.
+You know, overreacting has now cost you the opportunity to instruct your daughter.
 YOUR actions have stolen the show, and she will now learn one of two things: how to justify her behavior even when it is wrong (as you are doing), or how to admit fault and make things right.